vlkv/hackernoon_article_1/README.md

 free.Call(store, int32PtrReq)

-// `respPtrLen` points to the `DataResponse`, we will use it in the next steps
+// `respPtrLen` points to the `DataResponse`, we will use it in the next steps.
+TO BE CONTINUED...
 ```
 Here we call `Malloc` function that allocates the memory buffer of the exact size to fit the `reqBytes` data, copy that
 bytes data to the buffer and call the `ProcessRequest` function.
 Right after that we call `Free` on the allocated memory